fuji-robo/Rock-Paper-Scissors_AI_Machine/README.md

 #  Rock-Paper-Scissors AI Machine for JETSON NANO
 ## Introduction
-This is a Rock-Paper-Scissors AI Machine I made using MediaPipe and PyTorch.
+This is a Rock-Paper-Scissors AI Machine made using MediaPipe and PyTorch.

 ## Equipment
 - NVIDIA® Jetson Nano™